sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/08-earthing.md

 Limiting the potential of non-current carrying metal work associated with equipment, apparatus and appliances in the system.

-Refers to grounding of all non-current carrying metal work of equipment.
 Governed by various regulations such as the IEE regulations.
 The objectives of this grounding are:

 - To ensure effective and rapid operation of the protective gear in the event of earth fault currents.
-Otherwise, those currents might be undetected, cause fire
+  Otherwise, those currents might be undetected, and cause fire
-- Protect against danger to life through shock due to installation metal work being maintained at a dangerous potential relative to earth
+- Protect against shocks caused by installation metal work having a dangerous potential

 ## Types of earthing arrangements